 Today we serve 3.5 million people in Tennessee and around the country.
 Our mission is “peace of mind through better health,” and our core business is providing affordable access to quality health care.

-Motivated by our members, not by profitsBlueCross is a taxpaying, not-for-profit company that exists for the benefit of Tennesseans.
+Motivated by our members, not by profitsBlueCross is a taxpaying, not-for-profit company focused on serving Tennesseans.

 That makes us different than: